 As with all pets, there are other health risks to think about with reptiles and amphibians.
 This includes salmonella infection, especially in children with a weakened immune system.
 Talk to your local pet shop or a vet.

-If your children love animals but can’t keep a household pet, here are some other ways they could feel connected to an animal.
+If you or your children love animals but can’t keep a household pet, here are some things you could try:

 - Sponsor an animal through a zoo, safari park or charity scheme.

 - Get your child a handheld digital pet like a Tamagotchi or the various pets that live in the mobile app world.
 Virtual pets let children feel like they are responsible for a pet’s cleaning and feeding routines, without worrying about allergic symptoms.

 It can be really upsetting to find out that your family pet is making your asthma worse.
 If you’d like more support and information you can speak to an asthma nurse specialist on our Helpline on 0300 222 5800, 9am-5pm Mon-Fri.
 Or you can WhatsApp them on 07378 606 728.